DeanJY/FACET/README.md

-# FAEET
+# FACET
-Code for FAEET: Fast and Accurate Event-Based Eye Tracking Using Ellipse Modeling for Extended Reality.
+Code for FACET: Fast and Accurate Event-Based Eye Tracking Using Ellipse Modeling for Extended Reality.
 The code will be uploaded after the paper is accepted.